 Step 3.
 Identify Gaps In Their Strategies

 Once you've analyzed your competitor's keyword strategies, it's time to identify any gaps in their strategies.
 This can be done by comparing your keywords to their keywords.
-If you find any keywords that they're targeting but you're not, then you've found a gap in your strategy.
+If you find any keywords that they're targeting but you're not, then you've found a gap in your PPC marketing strategy.

 Agency Tip: Now that you know all of the competitor brands, test some competitor PPC campaigns.
 Just remember that your agency is allowed to bid on competitor trademarks, but you may not always be able to include that trademark in your ad text.